 Store your secret phrase somewhere safe!

-The multi-signature addresses starts with a "3" and not with a "F".
+The multi-signature and non native segwit addresses starts with a "3" and not with a "F".

 Electrum-GRS creates an encrypted filename default_wallet instead of wallet.dat (like in Groestlcoin Core)